ThomasBrazier/inrae-rhino-fair/README.md

 * `AssignationThu/03_simulations/` Where to run COLONY on simulations *DO NOT RE-RUN UNLESS NECESSARY*
 * `AssignationThu/03_simulations/03_simulations.R` Prepare input for COLONY simulation module *DO NOT RE-RUN UNLESS NECESSARY*
 * `AssignationThu/04_data/` The final data produced

+*THIS PART TO PRODUCE OUTPUT FILES FOR DOWNSTREAM ANALYSES*

 * `AssignationThu/AnalyseSimulations.R` to produce the COLONY empirical output dataset for downstream analyses
 * `AssignationThu/AnalyseColony.R` to produce the COLONY simulation output dataset for downstream analyses